-28 Revised per DRFI-N-09.0891-2 on 6/2/10 by JB.
+29 Revised per DRFI-N-09.0891-2 on 6/2/10 by JB.
 Revised per DRFI-N-11.1012-2 on 11/4/11 by JB.

 The full set of N' channels is referred to throughout this specification as the modulated channels or the active channels.
-However, for purposes of determining the spurious emissions requirements for non-contiguous transmitted channels, each separate contiguous sub-block of channels within the active channels is identified, and the number of channels in each contiguous sub-block is denoted as N_i , for i = 1 to K, where K is the number of contiguous sub-blocks.
-Therefore, $N' = \sum{i=1 \text{ to } k} N_i$.
+However, for purposes of determining the spurious emissions requirements for non-contiguous transmitted channels, each separate contiguous sub-block of channels within the active channels is identified, and the number of channels in each contiguous sub-block is denoted as N_i, for i = 1 to K, where K is the number of contiguous sub-blocks.
+Therefore, N' = $\sum{i=1 \text{ to } k} N_i$.
 Note that K = 1 when and only when the entire set of active channels is contiguous.
-Also note that an isolated transmit channel, i.e., a transmit channel with empty adjacent channels, is described by $N_i = 1$ and constitutes a sub-block of one contiguous channel.
+Also note that an isolated transmit channel, i.e., a transmit channel with empty adjacent channels, is described by N_i = 1 and constitutes a sub-block of one contiguous channel.
 Any number of the "contiguous sub-blocks" may have such an isolated transmit channel; if each active channel was an isolated channel, then K = N'.

-When $N' \ge N/4$, Table A-5 is used for determining the noise and spurious power requirements for each contiguous sub-block, even if the sub-block contains fewer than N/4 active channels.
-When $N' \le N/4$, Table A-6 is used for determining the noise and spurious power requirements for each contiguous sub-block.
+When N' >= N/4, Table A-5 is used for determining the noise and spurious power requirements for each contiguous sub-block, even if the sub-block contains fewer than N/4 active channels.
+When N' < N/4, Table A-6 is used for determining the noise and spurious power requirements for each contiguous sub-block.
+Thus, the noise and spurious power requirements for each contiguous sub-block.
+Thus, the noise and spurious power requirements for each contiguous sub-block.
 Thus, the noise and spurious power requirements for all contiguous sub-blocks of transmitted channels are determined entirely from Table A-5 or entirely from Table A-6, where the applicable table is determined by N' being greater than or equal to N/4, or not.
 The noise and spurious power requirements for the ith contiguous sub-block of transmitted channels is determined from Table A-5 or Table A-6 using the value N_i for the "number of active channels combined per RF port", and using "dBc" relative to the strongest carrier among all the active channels, and not just the strongest channel in the ith contiguous sub-block, in cases where the N' combined channels are not commanded to the same power.
 The noise and spurious emissions power in each measurement band, including harmonics, from all K contiguous sub-blocks, is summed (absolute power, NOT in dB) to determine the composite noise floor for the non-contiguous channel transmission condition.